PxTools/Px.Utils/docs/PXFILE_SPECIFICATION.md

 ### Mandatory entries

+The keywords marked with an asterisk (*) are mandatory with conditions.
+The conditions are explained in the section of the keyword.

 #### CHARSET
 Value must be a string.
 Either ```ANSI``` or ```Unicode```.
 The value must also match the encoding of the file.
 If the file is not readable in the encoding specified, the file is not valid.
 - This entry is language independent.